Last Updated on June 22, 2023

 - Languages spoken: English spoken by staff

 - Cuisine: Traditional French/fusion, with several vegetarian options.
 Daily seasonal fixed-price menus (lunch and dinner); a la carte.

 - Payment Options: All major credit cards accepted

 - Dress code: None enforced, but I suggest business casual to formal (avoid the jeans and t-shirt look)

 For more culinary adventures in the capital, take a look at our guide to the best vegetarian and vegan restaurants Paris has to offer for more ideas on veggie-friendly dining in the city.

 Also consult our full guide to navigating typical French restaurants for more on what to expect from different dining experiences there– whether you’re enjoying a meal in a bistro, brasserie, “restaurant gastronomique” or “table d’hôte”.

-And finally, see my guide to some of the most beautiful restaurants in Paris for a dining experience that melds delicious food with rarefied, opulent settings.
+And finally, see our spotlight on some of the most beautiful restaurants in Paris for a dining experience that melds delicious food with rarefied, opulent settings.

 Disclosure: As is common in the travel industry, the writer received complimentary services for the purposes of this review.
 While it has not affected the content, Paris Unlocked is committed to disclosing all potential conflicts of interest.
 This review originally appeared on About.com Paris Travel.